jancborchardt/nextcloud-scripts/README.md

-# How to
+# :rainbow: :dancer: :hammer: How to

 Set the permissions to run the script:

 ```
 $ chmod a+x nextcloud-<action>-<platform>.sh
 ```

 Run it:
 ```
 $ chmod a+x nextcloud-<action>-<platform>.sh
 ```
+## :pencil2: Apache configuration for symlinks

+### :bangbang: “Symbolic link not allowed or link target not accessible"
-*After or before running the scripts, do not forget to set Apache to allow the synmlink from your home directory to the server folder.
-You can check for errors in /var/log/apache2/error_log - it will be something like “Symbolic link not allowed or link target not accessible".*
+:pushpin: The script creates a symlink from your home directory to the server folder.
+Apache will throw the error “Symbolic link not allowed or link target not accessible" in /var/log/apache2/error_log if you do not to configure it properly as described bellow.

-## Apache configuration for symlinks

-### openSUSE Linux
+#### :crocodile: openSUSE Linux

 Add the following lines to /etc/apache2/default-server.conf: